+'''

-class feed2exec.plugins.maildir.output (to\addr=None, feed=None, item=None, lock=None,
+class feed2exec.plugins.maildir.output (to_addr=None, feed=None, entry=None, lock=None,

+'''

-\args, \\kwargs) The maildir plugin will save a feed item into a Maildir folder.
+args, kwargs) The maildir plugin will save a feed item into a Maildir folder.

 The configuration is a little clunky, but it should be safe against hostile feeds.